-Stress causes illness and pleasure can prevent it.
-Chris Kresser
+Stress causes illness and pleasure can prevent it. – Chris Kresser (4)

 Immune Education = Immune Health

 According to a study done in Finland, dogs (as the animals of the study) in the first year of life may also have a protective part to play in reducing respiratory infections in children as well.
+(6)

-Feeding Your Pet Properly
+Feeding Pets Properly

 Sometimes pets need to go on a healing diet, especially when they are developing the same chronic health conditions we are, from eating processed pet food and foods that are not natural to them.
-Here is an article about putting dogs on the GAPS Intro Diet:
+(8)

 What about you?
 What pets do you share your home with?